Nikhil040201/hello-world/README.md

-# hello-world
-this is my first repository tutorial for github
+My self nikhil and here iam taking the tutorial for the beginning of git repositories.